Bas-Relief – Sculpture in which figures project only slightly from a background, as on a coin

 Use the extra clay you cut off the tile to build a lip about 40mm high around the edge of the tile, as you would if making a pie.
 Ensure the clay is sealed all the way round as this will create the mould for your bas-relief tile.

 Pour plaster (a 50/50 mix of plaster of Paris and water) into the mould and allow it to set.
 This should take around 20 minutes at room temperature.

-Your plaster bas-relief tile is now complete.
+When dry, your plaster bas-relief tile will now be complete.